gprawdzik/x10dev_zaliczenie/.github/CLOUDFLARE_DEPLOYMENT.md

 ### Automatic Deployment

-The deployment happens automatically when:
+The deployment happens manually when:

 1. Code is pushed to the `main` branch
 2. All linting checks pass